 (4) That there is a written plan that describes the procedures to be followed in the event of an emergency that may involve the use of an AED, to ensure compliance with the requirements of this section.
 The written plan shall include, but not be limited to, immediate notification of 911 and trained office personnel at the start of AED procedures.

-(5) Provide to the acquirer of the AED all information governing the use, installation, operation, training, and maintenance of the AED.
+(5) Provide to the acquirer of the AED all information governing the use, installation, operation, training, and unit maintenance.

 (6) A violation of this provision is not subject to penalties pursuant to Section 1798.206.

 (7) Nothing in this section or Section 1714.21 shall be construed to require a building owner or a building manager to acquire and have installed an AED in any building.